WeTrustPlatform/forward-contracts/README.md

 ### Requirements
 - Contracts are pre-generated.
 - Recipient's address is assigned in the constructor.
-- Forwarding happens automatically and is in the same transaction of receiving ETH.
+- Forwarding happens in the passive mode which requires a trigger to sweep the balance.
 - Recipient can call other smart contracts via a proxy method.
 This is to recover ERC20 mistakenly sent to the Forward contract.
 - Stateless.